dialog-semiconductor/BLE_SDK6_examples/LPCCSE-201-Reset_Indication_update/Readme.md

 - For the initial setup of the example please refer to [this section](http://lpccs-docs.dialog-semiconductor.com/Software_Example_Setup/index.html) of the dialog support portal.

 - For the DA14531 Getting started guide you can refer to this [link](https://www.dialog-semiconductor.com/da14531-getting-started).

+- For the DA14585/586 Getting started guide you can refer to this [link](http://lpccs-docs.dialog-semiconductor.com/da14585_getting_started/index.html).

 ### Compile & Run